Roadmap

 Where tallow is headed.
 These are concrete features in design, not vague aspirations.
 Each one has a detailed design document in the repository.

-terminals stack vertically.
-The widget appears on team_create
+teammates side-by-side; narrow terminals stack vertically.
+The dashboard

 Parallel Plan Execution via Git Worktrees